b3nn0/ogn2dump1090/README.md

 ./install.sh
 ```
 and press `y` a couple of times
-After a reboot, you should be able to open http://raspberrypi/skyaware/
+After a reboot, you should be able to open http://raspberrypi/skyaware/ (or optionally http://raspberrypi/tar1090)
 and see both, dump1090 AND flarm aircraft on the web interface.

 For further configuration modifications, please edit: